sebasgraciavalderrama/BizagiTraining/README.md

 ### Troubleshooting :wrench:
 ***
-ments have 3 types of Headings, such as Heading One, Heading Two and some other heading with a different font size, if this happens make sure the document looks good and makes sense.
+Some documents have 3 types of Headings, such as Heading One, Heading Two and some other heading with a different font size, if this happens make sure the document looks good and makes sense.